 That attribute can be essential to survival at times.
 It also means the gossip mill will start talking about the New Yorker that just came to town if you don’t live in Madison or Milwaukee.

 2. The tax rates are similar.

-Kiplinger produced a piece in 2019 that listed the least tax-friendly states in the US that included New York and Wisconsin.
+Kiplinger produced a piece in 2019 listing the least tax-friendly states in the US, including New York and Wisconsin.
 They ranked third and fourth, respectively.

-The average property tax rate in WI is actually higher than it is in New York.
+The average property tax rate in WI is higher than in New York.
 You’ll have some savings on the state income tax, and the sales tax rate is one of the lowest in the country there.

 If you’re selling a home in NYC to buy one in WI, you’ll find a lot more room and land is available for the same price.
 You could cut your housing budget in half, still come out ahead, and manage the tax surge by making this move.

 With most of Wisconsin classified as rural, you can expect to need a vehicle when moving to the state.
 The only exceptions might be living in downtown Milwaukee or Madison since those cities have reasonably good public transportation options.

 You may be several miles from the largest city in your area.
 It is not unusual for some households in Wisconsin to travel 20 miles or more to reach their grocery store.

 The rural nature might also make connecting to high-speed Internet services challenging.
 You may want to research availability at your future address before committing to some specific decisions.